Limiting Factors of Photosynthesis (AQA A Level Biology): Revision Note

 • For photosynthesis, temperature has no significant effect on the light-dependent reactions, as these are driven by energy from light rather than the kinetic energy of the reacting molecules

-• Increasing temperature causes stomata on the leaf to close in order to reduce water loss, when the stomata are closed CO2 cannot enter the leaves - therefore, a balance must be met here
+• increasing temperature causes stomata on the leaf to close in order to reduce water loss; this reduced gas exchange and so influence availability of CO2

-• The light-dependent reaction relies on a proton gradient forming across the thylakoid membrane - it is important that a too high or too low temperature does not affect the permeability of the membrane which may lead to a dissipation of the proton gradient
+• the light-dependent reaction relies on a proton gradient forming across the thylakoid membrane; changes in temperature may affect the permeability of the thylakoid membrane

-• An understanding of limiting factors on the rate of photosynthesis can be used to increase crop yields in protected environments, such as glasshouses
+• An understanding of the effect of limiting factors on photosynthesis can be used to increase crop yields in controlled environments, such as glasshouses

-• In the most sophisticated glasshouses, for example, sensors can be used to monitor the light intensity, the humidity of the atmosphere and the carbon dioxide concentration around the crops
+• In the most sophisticated glasshouses sensors can be used to monitor light intensity, humidity and carbon dioxide concentration

-• Farmers have to find a balance between crop yield and the cost of maintaining 24 hour lighting and year-round heating as well as the environmental implications this has
+• Farmers have to find a balance between crop yield and the cost of maintaining 24-hour lighting and year-round heating

 Examiner Tips and Tricks